 The author covers Ramakrishna’s life from his unique childhood to his remarkable marriage and beyond.
 He also allows us to see Christ in a new way—by interpreting his life from the standpoint of India’s yoga traditions and Vedanta philosophy.

-This in-depth work enables us to grasp the uniqueness and universal character of both of these supreme figures in each of two vast religious traditions.
-It provides us with a much-needed unifying message of the truth that forms the basis of all enduring faiths.
+This in-depth work helps us grasp the uniqueness and universal character of both of these supreme figures in each of two vast religious traditions.
+It provides a much-needed unifying message of the truth that forms the basis of all enduring faiths.

 Written by an American, it is a compelling biography and introduction for Westerners to Ramakrishna’s life and its unheralded influence on our own time.